 More

-What is BitLocker?
-And How Does It works?
+What is BitLocker? and How Does It work?

 Ever seen a blue screen on starting a Windows device in which the term ‘BitLocker’ appears in slick white fonts?
 For a personal desktop or laptop, you may find it a tad annoying as you may already have a Windows Hello sign-in for secured access.
 Well, you’re free to disable it via ‘Manage BitLocker’.
 But for organizations with a large fleet of company-owned Windows devices, this blue screen can make a lot of difference in terms of corporate data security.
 That’s the power of Windows BitLocker!